How To Hold A Bowling Ball

 The first step in learning how to hold a bowling ball is to ensure that the feet are firmly planted on the ground.

-Next, the toes should point downward towards the front of the lane, with the heels facing toward the back of the lane.
-These positions allow the legs to remain stable and prevent them from moving around too much.
+Next, the toes should point downward toward the front of the lane, with the heels facing toward the back of the lane.
+These positions allow the legs to remain stable and prevent them from moving too much.

 Once you have achieved these positions, the next step is to relax the knees.
-This allows the leg muscles to become less tense and allows the body to absorb the impact of the ball better.
+This makes the leg muscles less tense, enabling the body to absorb the ball’s impact better.

-Once the bowler has mastered these basic steps, he or she can start practicing their form by rolling a few balls down the lane.
+Once the bowler has mastered these basic steps, they can practice their form by rolling a few balls down the lane.

 As long as the bowler follows these simple instructions, they should find success in striking the pins.